 GER 221.
-INTERMEDIATE GERMAN I
+EXPERIENCING THE GERMAN-SPEAKING WORLD I

-In addition to reaching intermediate competency in listening/reading and speaking/writing, students will study more in-depth cultural topics.
-For example: German history, cities, society, politics, current events, film, art, music and literature.
+German courses at the 200 level familiarize students with contemporary life in Germany, as a means of achieving greater cultural understanding and developing intermediate abilities in listening/speaking and reading/writing.
+Topics of cultural study may include: recent German history; famous sites and symbols; recent film and short stories; the design and function of cities; human relationships; foreigners and immigrants in Germany; current topics in the news.
 In the 200-level courses we deepen our culturally-centered, project-based learning approach.
-In addition to the type of projects employed in the 100-level courses, projects in German 221 and 222 may include: cross-disciplinary work connected to students' other courses additional genres of written work (news columns, opinion pieces travel brochures), oral presentations.
+In addition to the type of projects employed in the 100-level courses, projects in GER 221 and 222 may include: cross-disciplinary work connected to students' other courses, additional genres of written work (news columns, opinion pieces, travel brochures), additional projects that connect students' German study to their academic and career goals.
 Prerequisite: GER 122 or placement at this level.
 Offered fall.

 GER 222.
-INTERMEDIATE GERMAN II
+EXPERIENCING THE GERMAN-SPEAKING WORLD II